 ENROLL / OPT OUT

 Community Choice Aggregation programs are authorized by California Assembly Bill 117, which requires automatic customer enrollment with an option for customers to opt out.
 This alleviates a burdensome enrollment process for all customers in the CCA’s service area.
-Customers have a choice to return to Southern California Edison’s bundled service if they prefer with a single phone call or click online.
-The choice is up to you.
+Customers have a choice to return to Southern California Edison’s bundled service, if they prefer, with a single phone call or click online.
+The choice is yours.

 SOLAR / NEM

 DCE customers with solar panels can participate in our Net Energy Metering (NEM) program, which offers the same rates for your excess energy production as SCE for net surplus generation.
 Intra-month generation is valued at DCE’s applicable rate.
 If you are already a NEM customer with SCE, you don’t have to do anything.
 Your account will automatically be enrolled in DCE’s NEM program.

 As part of DCE’s NEM program, you are billed annually for your energy charges because they can be offset by energy credits over your 12-month billing period.
 At the close of each month, we’ll tally the amount of grid energy you’ve consumed and contributed.
 If you have contributed more energy than you have used, you’ll see a credit on your bill for that month’s energy charges.
 If you have used more energy than you have contributed, you will see a charge for that month’s energy charges.
 Each May, on your meter read date, the kilowatt usage is evaluated in a true-up.
 If you used more power than your system generated, you will see a charge for the net amount.
 If you produced more energy than you used, you will either see a credit toward future use or receive a compensation check if the value of your excess production totals $100 or more.